Nainik2509/Vuexy-React-Next-Js/docs/guide/development/authentication.md

 3. Now update the authentication code according to your authentication logic in newly created file.
 4. Then replace the core AuthContext Wrapper with your in file `_app.tsx`
 5. That's it now you can use your modified context.

+## Removing Authentication

+Removing the authentication from the app is simple.
+Follow these steps to remove the authentication from the app:

+1. Remove the AuthContext from the file `_app.tsx`
+2. Remove the AuthGuard Wrapper from the file `_app.tsx`
+3. That's it now your app is auth free.

 ## Auth Context Values